6 DOC harmonization process

 because

-entries have the same harmonized_value
+duplicates and all entries have the same harmonized_value

 .